5 Brilliant Things to Do With $100, According to a Money Pro

 2. Brush up on a skill (or learn a new one).
 Learning something new can help you feel personally fulfilled or make your work life easier.
 And investing in yourself is an idea that money pros consistently recommend.
-“Whether it’s something you’re passionate about or extra training that will make you even more valuable in your profession, educating yourself is one of the best things you can do,” agrees Lapin.
-Sign up for something local, or try an online class that piques your interest; nowadays, the sky’s the limit!
+“Whether it's something you're passionate about or extra training that will make you even more valuable in your profession, educating yourself is one of the best things you can do," agrees Lapin.
+Try an online class that piques your interest; the sky's the limit!

 3. Invest in your personal brand.
 A hundred bucks may be all it takes to give your personal brand a real boost — which can mean growing your business or side hustle, or even getting hired for your dream job.
 “Purchase your personal URL and create a website (even if it's just a simple landing page), invest in updating your résumé, and order (or re-order) a new round of business cards," Lapin suggests.

 4. Give your savings account some love.
 Some financial rules are good to break, but others — like having a solid emergency fund — are guidelines that are essential to pay attention to.
 “Ideally, you should be working toward having six to nine months of savings in the bank; closer to 12 months if you have a more unpredictable job, such as real estate agent," Lapin tells us.